Collaroy (NSW)

 Collaroy has seen below average employment performance when compared to national benchmarks

-Conversely, health care & social assistance is under-represented at 12.0% compared to Greater Sydney's 14.1%.
-The area offers limited local employment opportunities as indicated by Census data.
-Over the 12 months to September 2025, labour force levels decreased by 0.5%, accompanied by a 1.8% decrease in employment, causing unemployment to rise by 1.2 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1%.
-State-level data as of 25-Nov shows NSW employment contracted by 0.03%, with an unemployment rate of 3.9%.
-National employment forecasts from May-25 project national employment to expand by 6.6% over five years and 14.7% over ten years.
-Applying these projections to Collaroy's employment mix suggests local employment should increase by approximately 7.0% over five years and 14.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, health care & social assistance is under-represented, with only 12.0% of Collaroy's workforce compared to 14.1% in Greater Sydney.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, labour force levels decreased by 0.5%, combined with employment decreasing by 1.8%, causing unemployment to rise by 1.2 percentage points in Collaroy.
+In comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Collaroy's employment mix suggests local employment should increase by 7.0% over five years and 14.0% over ten years, according to a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment